Brian D. Davison, Ph.D.Department of Computer Science and Engineering

 P.C.
 Rossin College of Engineering and Applied Science

 The department of computer science and engineering will have multiple tenure-track faculty openings, at all levels this fall, in a variety of areas.
+The first available is for the CSE department chair.
+We also have openings for tenure track faculty at all levels and in all areas.
+Contracted instructors, called Professors of Practice, are also needed.
+The Rossin Engineering College is also looking for Data Science Faculty at any level, in our department or in ISE and ECE.
 Send me email with questions!

-We are happy to announce the opening of our Intelligent and Scalable Systems REU Site starting summer 2018.
+We are happy to take applications for our Intelligent and Scalable Systems REU Site for summer 2019.

 Dr. Brian D. Davison is an associate professor of computer science and engineering and director of the undergraduate minor in data science.
 He teaches courses on data science, data mining, web search engines, networking, system administration, and C and UNIX programming.
 He heads Lehigh's Web Understanding, Modeling, and Evaluation (WUME) laboratory and serves as editor-in-chief of the ACM journal, Transactions on the Web.
 While on sabbatical during the 2013-2014 academic year, he worked in the Core Data Science group at Facebook.
 Dr. Davison earned his B.S. from Bucknell University and his M.S. and Ph.D. in Computer Science from Rutgers University.
 His research includes search, mining, recommendation and classification problems in text, on the Web and in social networks.
 He is an NSF Faculty Early Career award winner.
 Dr. Davison's research has been supported by the National Science Foundation, the Defense Advanced Research Projects Agency, Microsoft, Amazon, and Sun Microsystems.Dr.
 Davison's CV is also available.

 |Apr 23-27 2018||San Francisco, CA||OSIsoft PI World Conference|